gaochq/DSDTM/README.md

 - [Fast - Corner Detector](https://github.com/uzh-rpg/fast)
 - [fastMCD](https://github.com/kmyid/fastMCD)

 The project is tested with TUM RGBD datasets.
-And it need to be further improved.
+And it is still undergoing.